-We do not brew an American IPA because we are simply more enamored of continental European-inspired brewing.
-However, we are progressive within the European traditions, and do indeed make a number of hop-forward beers like the single-hop Belgo pale ale series, Racogne, Foy, Clervaux, etc. These beers are set apart by their distinctive yeasts that put them outside of British and American variations on the IPA.
+Schilling does not brew an American-inspired IPA because we brew progressive continental European style beers.
+However, Schilling does indeed make a number of hop-forward beers like the single-hop Belgo pale ale series, Racogne, Foy, Clervaux, etc. These beers are set apart by their distinctive yeasts that put them outside of British and American variations on the IPA.

 Yes, please contact firstname.lastname@example.org for more information.
 Please note that we do not host events on Fridays, Saturdays and major holiday periods, as these are busy times for us.